bimzty/bimzty.github.io/README.md

 Check 'study attention mechanism from Google article' for relevant code I produced when learning the article 'Attention Is All You Need' by Ashish Vaswani et, al.

-This year, out of interest in Time Series and Quantitive Finance, I have systematically written a more systematic and true-to-life project for this task, which you can see in the folder 'A systematic approach for Quantitive Trading'.
+This year, out of interest in Time Series and Quantitive Finance, I have systematically written a more systematic and true-to-life project for this task, which you can see in the folder 'A systematic approach for Quantitive Trading' (collaborated).
 Instead of using a neural network, I emphasized the Support Vector Machine this time after being immersed in three related articles I included in that folder.
 I also utilized MovingAverageCrossStrategy (in '4_mac') for conducting strategy with events in the market being considered.

 ***

 ## 3. Internship: Mathematical modeling intern at ZHONGCE RUBBER GROUP CO., LTD.(06/2022-07/2022)

 Worked as a Mathematical Modelling intern
-Design a program for the Hans B. Pacejka empirical tire model based on experimental data.
+Design a program for the Hans B. Pacejka empirical tire model based on experimental data. (collaborated with colleague)

 Hans B. Pacejka model: https://en.wikipedia.org/wiki/Hans_B._Pacejka
  <br>